MylesScholz/OBP-Script/README.md

 To set the Output File Path, do the following:
 1. Open OBP-Script/config/labels_config.csv in a text editor or Excel.
 2. On the first line after the column names, select the value before the first comma (cell A2 in Excel).
 3. Type the new value for the Output File Path.
+The value "Select" (not case-sensitive) will cause the program to prompt the user for a file through a file select dialog.
 4. Save and close labels_config.csv.

 ### Label Creation Prompts
-The prompts for the label creation step begin differently, depending on whether the program is in Full Pipeline Mode or Labels Only Mode.
+The prompts for the label creation step begin differently depending on whether the program is in Full Pipeline Mode or Labels Only Mode.

 In Full Pipeline Mode, after the merging step is complete, the user will be prompted to check the dataset and respond affirmatively to proceed with label creation.
 It is recommended to look over the data in the output file of the merging step (located at the Output File Path in OBP-Script/config/merge_config.csv).
 When ready, type Y or y and Enter to continue.
 If the user wishes to end the program, they may type any other character (or no characters) and Enter to do so.

-In Labels Only Mode, when the user runs the script, they will be prompted to enter a file path for an input dataset.
-The file path may be relative or absolute and may be wrapped in quotation marks (see "Help and Tips - File Paths" below).
+In Labels Only Mode, when the user runs the script, an "Open" file select dialog will appear to choose an input dataset.
+Navigate to the desired file and click "Open" to select it.
 The input dataset should be a formatted CSV file with the exact header specified in OBP-Script/config/header_format.txt.

+If the Output File Path is set to "Select", the program will next prompt the user  through a "Save As" file select dialog.
+Navigate to the desired directory, type the name of the output file in the "File name" box, and click "Save".

 After the above prompts, Full Pipeline Mode and Labels Only Mode have the same prompts.